acoppes/unity-gemserk-utilities/Readme.md

   - Maybe have a way to lightweight create, like Flyweight pattern, quickly create the object but initialize later on real usage.
 If entity destroyed before, then it was never initialized.
   - For destruction, we could mark the entity with special component and exclude it in systems if necessary, and have a System running for last to complete destroy.
 * Tuples
-  - Dependency Injection of tuples? (there is an extension for that, have to test it yet)
+  - ~~Dependency Injection of tuples? (there is an extension for that, have to test it yet)~~
+  - A concept between the filter and the pools?
+When we programmed Clash of the Olympians we had something like that.
 * Entity Queries?
     - This is for quickly searching entities matching some criteria, but not only having or not a component but more like checking if some specific value conditions apply.
 * Database join?